geogardenclub/geogardenclub.github.io/docs/user-guide/faq.md

 You can also create Observations for that Planting to provide further data about your perennial for that single year.

-To easily create a new Planting for this perennial for another year, just tap the "Copy Planting" icon in the Navbar.
+To easily create a new Planting for the next year, just tap the "Copy Planting" icon in the Navbar.
 This will create a new Planting with fields initialized from the current Planting.

 ## Who is good at growing tomatoes?